 Two cats are better than one.
 A lot of cases of play aggression are because the cat doesn’t have a feline playmate to practice his hunting skills on.
 If you are considering a companion, you should get one which is roughly the same age.
 There is little point in having a playful 6-month-old kitten and then adopting a 10-year-old cat, who is going to love play aggression about as much as you do!

 Reward good behaviour – Cats respond better to positive rewards than punishments (don’t we all?).
 When your cat is calm or plays without using his teeth, reward that behaviour with a small food treat or some play.
 If he bites you, walk away.
 Do this a few times, and he will quickly learn that biting gets him ignored, remaining calm will earn him treats or play.

 Trim the claws – Kittens tend to scratch as well as bite.
 Keeping those needle-like claws blunt will help.

 No hitting – If he bites you and you lash out at him, not only will it scare him but it also has the potential to backfire, making him think you are reciprocating the play.

-Never use hands to play with your kitten – Start out on the right foot.
+Never use hands to play with your kitten – Start on the right foot.
 Hands are for petting, not playing.
-It may seem harmless enough when the kitten is very little, it won’t be when he’s bigger and stronger.
+It may seem harmless enough when the kitten is tiny; it won’t be when he’s bigger and stronger.